Onion tart is one of those versatile dishes that can be served as a side or a main course.

 - For this healthy and flavorful side dish, simply combine carrots with a bit of honey, some fresh thyme, and a touch of olive oil.

 - Then roast in a hot oven until the carrots are tender and glazed.

 This easy side dish is the perfect complement to any savory tart.

-If you have a skillet large enough to fit the onion tart, you can cook the green beans right in the same pan.
+If you have a skillet large enough to fit the onion tart, you can cook the green beans (See Also: 42 canned green bean recipes) right in the same pan.

 Otherwise, cook them in a separate pan.

 - Start by trimming the ends off the green beans.

 - Then, sauté them in a bit of olive oil over medium heat.

 - Add some minced garlic and cook until the green beans are tender.